To book Allan Taylor to appear at your event contact:

 m: +44(0)7968 13 17 37

-Now booking dates for Allan Taylor throughout 2015 and onwards throughout 2016
+Now booking dates for Allan Taylor throughout 2022 and onwards.

 See Allan Taylor's gig list and availability here.